jolt-community

 }

-A ‘tag-’ would match both keys, and make the whole key and “matched” part of the key available.
-Ex, input key of “tag-Pro” with LHS spec “tag-”, would “tag-Pro” and “Pro” available to reference.
+A “tag-*” would match both keys and make the whole key and “matched” part of the key available.
+Ex, input key of “tag-Pro” with LHS spec “tag-*”, would make “tag-Pro” and “Pro” available to reference.
 Note the * wildcard is as non-greedy as possible, hence you can use more than one * in a key.
 For example, “tag--” would match “tag-Foo-Bar”, making “tag-Foo-Bar”, “Foo”, and “Bar” all available to reference.

 & Wildcard